postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 If your API doesn't have a definition, you can generate an example definition that you can edit.

-To generate an API definition, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. On the API's overview, under **Definition**, select **Create Definition**.
 1. Select **Author Definition from scratch**.